py-sdl/py-sdl2/doc/tutorial/pong.rst

 The Pong Game
 =============
 The following tutorial will show you some capabilities of the component-based approach, PySDL2 features.
 We will create the basics of a simple Pong game implementation here.
+The basics of creating an own event loop, dealing with user input, moving images around and creating own rendering functions are covered in this tutorial.

 Getting started
 ---------------